-- 1. Get the extension tube ready by filling it with water or formula, just like it's explained in the "Preparing the Extension Tube" section, then attach it to the G-tube - 2.
-Put the medicine syringe into the side opening of the tube.
-Open the extension tube clamp and push the medicine into the tube.
-Then close the extension tube clamp - 3.
-Take off the medicine syringe and attach a syringe filled with 5ml of water - 4.
-Open the extension tube clamp and push the water into the tubing to clean out any remaining medicine.
+- 1. Get the extension tube ready by filling it with water or formula, just as it's explained in the "Preparing the Extension Tube" section, then attach it to the G-tube. - 2.
+Put the medicine syringe into the side opening of the tube and push the medicine into the tube.
+Then close the extension tube clamp. - 3.
+Take off the medicine syringe and attach a syringe filled with 10 mL of water. - 4.
+Push the water into the tubing to clean out any remaining medicine.
 This is called "flushing" the tube.
-Then close the clamp and take off the extension tube
+Then close the clamp and take off the extension tube.